rchak007/FinTech_Case_Study/README.md

+##### Decentralized Finance (DeFi)

+The biggest next-gen technology is going to be DeFi - decentralized Finance.

+Very shortly we will financialize every single asset possible, we will financialize our home, our cars, our jewelry, our art, we will financialize every random thing, and even our career, and by monetizing it and financializing it, we can borrow against it, we can trade it, we can pull forward value into the future against it etc.  So this  will go right up into Sofi's alley if they get ready for this future next-gen technology.
+There is already  lot being developed with Ethereum and ERC20  and smart contracts.
+Sofi need to take a lead to get into these spaces.
+[Reference - @15:24 for 5 mins](https://www.youtube.com/watch?v=hEVLyPwJAZQ&t=1194s)

 * Why do you think that offering this product or service would benefit the company?

   Offering  the below services that are now lacking (identified in earlier section) should help in bringing more customers and to  keep existing ones: